drobotik/eav/docs/eav.md

 ### Attribute group

-Attribute group is used to separate attributes for subsections.
-Without group Attribute set not able to fetchContainers.
+Attribute groups are utilized to categorize attributes into subsections.
+It is important to note that without a group, an attribute set is unable to fetch containers.
-Please see <a href="#pivot">Pivot</a>.
+<br>Please see <a href="#pivot">Pivot</a>.

 ### Attribute

-Attribute is a wrapper for attribute data from database
+The Attribute class represents attribute data retrieved from the database.
+It plays a crucial role in managing how data should be saved and determining the source of initial data.
+An important component of the Attribute class is the AttributeStrategy class, which handles all CRUD operations related to attribute values.

 ```php